ebzzry/ebzzry.github.io/en/fkd/tmux.md

 bind '"' split-window -v -c "#{pane_current_path}"
 bind % split-window -h -c "#{pane_current_path}"
+bind Space last-window
 ```

 This binds keys to start a new session from the current working directory or from the home
 directory.
 This also binds keys to split the view vertically or horizontally, with the current
 working directory as a starting point.
+I also want that there’s an easy key to change to the last
+window.

 <a name="panes">Panes</a>